 I am passionate about using my voice and lived experience to speak up for people like me with a disability and others who can’t speak for themselves.
 Disabled people should have equal access to employment and education.
 I want to help change the perceptions of disability and how we can live more inclusive lives.
 IMPACT gives me a forum to share the realities of this.

 Together we are working to develop, support, monitor, advise and review IMPACT’s co-production activity.
-We will meet three times throughout 2022 and take part in two development sessions.
-Towards the end of 2022 we will produce an annual report for the IMPACT Leadership Team on progress made during the year, areas of good practice and areas for further development.
+We meet three times a year, and take part in two development sessions.
+Towards the end of the year, we produce an annual report for the IMPACT Leadership Team on progress made, areas of good practice and areas for further development.
 We look forward to opportunities to engage with other lived experience groups involved in co-production.